fedona/ObjectPoseEstimation-3D-Reconstruction/README.md

 ### Setup

-Although this should be machine-independent as docker is installed and there is an available CUDA GPU, it has been necessary to install `g++-11` before building the docker image, here follows a list of commands to do so:
+The built docker container misses the necessary compiler version `g++-11`, here are the commands to install it inside the docker container before compiling the source code of BundleSDF:

 ```bash
 # check if g++-11 is installed